 Pictured - Slovenian style AZ hives on a covered porch.

-Almond crops rely heavily on honey bees for pollination.
-Each year commercial beekeepers transport honey bee colonies to almond orchards.
+Almond crops rely nearly 100% on honey bees for pollination.
+Each year, commercial beekeepers transport honey bee colonies to orchards.
 The demand for almond production continues to grow as plant-based diets gain popularity.
+Also, apple orchards, commercial production of blueberries, cherries, watermelons, pumpkins, etc...

 Colors!
 This is bee-u-tiful pollen.
 The pollen collected in the photo shows different shades and colors of pollen carried back to the colony.
 Pollen color indicates what flowers were visited.

-Have you used real pollen in your wellness routine to boost immunity?
+Have you used bee pollen in your wellness routine to boost immunity?
 Add a spoon or a sprinkle to a favorite food.

 "The Bee-Family".
 Paul loves his bees!

-Life as beekeepers out and about sharing pros and cons of experiences has lead to so much more Bee-Yond just bees.
+Life as beekeepers out and about sharing pros and cons of experiences, has led to so much more Bee-Yond just bees.
 Friendships!
-Did you know the Bee-Man used to present educational programs under stage name "Bob The BeeKeeper"?
-And most commonly now called The BeeKeeper.
+Did you know the Bee-Man used to present educational programs under the stage name "Bob The BeeKeeper"?
+And most commonly now called The BeeKeeper or SwarmHunter.

-Whether young or old nature has many lessons if we take the time to observe it.
+Whether young or old, we can learn many lessons from nature if we take the time to observe it.

-This five year old is feeling amazed in this picture.
+This five-year-old is feeling amazed in this picture.
+And, she is amazing today!

 A "swarm" of honey bees is usually docile.

 Bee Calm!
 Call a beekeeper!
-Time is important - call a beekeeper ASAP.
+Time is important - so call a beekeeper ASAP.
+Look up your local club if you don't know a particular person to call.

-Swarming happens when a colony divides and a “swarm of bees” with their queen leave in search of a new home.
-It's a very natural occurrence.
-The homeless swarm may land temporarily anywhere.
+Swarming happens when a colony divides, and a “swarm of bees” with their queen leaves in search of a new home.
+It's a very natural occurrence!
+The homeless swarm may (or may not) land temporarily anywhere.

 Yes, anywhere!
-A few examples are a tree limb, bush, mailbox, patio, outdoor chair, eaves of your house, office columns, or even a car.
-Perhaps the first spot chosen is a temporary point while the scout bees continue searching for the new, more suited home.
+A few examples are a tree limb, bush, mailbox, patio, outdoor chair, eaves of your house, your house, office columns, or even a car.
+Perhaps the first spot chosen is a temporary spot while the scout bees continue searching for the new, more suited home.
 And, that could still bee somewhere less than perfect in man's eyes.
-Like your house siding, rock wall, or your office entrance.
-Anywhere.
+For example your house - in the siding, rock wall, or your office entrance.
+Anywhere they measure to bee the right fit is a possibilty.

 (Beekeepers keep honey bee colonies in hive boxes for management.
-The honey bees could live anywhere with only a few requirements.)
+The honey bees can live anywhere with only a few requirements.)

-Once a swarm moves in a dwelling it is much harder to remove, and can be costly than to have prevented.
+Once a swarm moves in a dwelling it is much harder to remove, and can bee costly.

 Swarm boxes are baited with an inviting scent that is attractive to the honey bees.
 These swarm boxes are very helpful and often successful when placed in the ideal areas.